peteroupc/html3dutil/doc/H3DU.Math.md

-lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the given color in the sRGB color space.
+lin A four-element vector giving the red, green, blue, and alpha components, in that order, of the given color in companded sRGB.
 The alpha component will be as specified in the "lin" parameter.
 (Type: Array.&lt;number>)

 <a name='H3DU.Math.frustumHasBox'></a>